Snowflake-Labs/sfquickstarts/site/sfguides/src/intro_to_machine_learning_with_snowpark_ml_for_python/intro_to_machine_learning_with_snowpark_ml_for_python.md

 ## ML Model Training and Inference
 Duration: 15

-Open the following jupyter notebook and run each of the cells: [3_sf_nb_snowflake_ml_model_training_inference.ipynb](https://github.com/Snowflake-Labs/sfguide-intro-to-machine-learning-with-snowflake-ml-for-python/blob/main/3_sf_nb_snowflake_ml_model_training_inference.ipynb)
+Open the following notebook in Snowflake Notebooks and run each of the cells: [3_sf_nb_snowflake_ml_model_training_inference.ipynb](https://github.com/Snowflake-Labs/sfguide-intro-to-machine-learning-with-snowflake-ml-for-python/blob/main/3_sf_nb_snowflake_ml_model_training_inference.ipynb)

 In this notebook, we will illustrate how to train an XGBoost model with the `diamonds` dataset using the Snowpark ML Modeling.
 We also show how to execute batch inference through the Snowflake Model Registry.

 <!-- ------------------------ -->
 ## Conclusion
 Congratulations, you have successfully completed this quickstart!
-Through this quickstart, we were able to showcase Snowpark for Machine Learning through the introduction of Snowflake ML, the integrated set of capabilities for end-to-end ML workflows.
+Through this quickstart, we were able to showcase Snowflake ML, the integrated set of capabilities for end-to-end ML workflows.
 Now, you can run data preprocessing, feature engineering, model training, and batch inference in a few lines of code without having to define and deploy stored procedures that package scikit-learn, xgboost, or lightgbm code.

 For more information, check out the resources below: